Reconstruction of a historic island enhances the Mississippi River’s ecological function, restores habitat and provides

 Located just north of the Plymouth Avenue Bridge, the site was excavated to create a new back channel that re-separated the island from the mainland.
 In the process, 1,000 linear feet of armored shoreline was transformed into nearly 3,000 feet of habitat-rich shoreline.
 The new island features a diverse array of native vegetation to support local wildlife and provide a safe stopover for birds migrating along the Mississippi Flyway.

 The reconstruction of Hall’s Island was a priority in the RiverFirst Initiative — part of a long-term vision to transform the Minneapolis riverfront from a degraded industrial zone to a welcoming destination that combines public access with ecological benefits.
 It’s also the first step in a larger MPRB project to build a new public park at the site, which was formerly owned by the Scherer Brothers Lumber Company.

-When completed, the restored island will stretch from the northern edge of the Scherer site to just south of the Plymouth Avenue Bridge.
-The iconic Boom Island Lighthouse will become a part of Halls’ Island.
-The channel between the island and the Scherer Site will be approximately 120 feet to 150 feet wide and 6 feet deep, depending on river conditions.
+The restored island stretchs from the northern edge of the Scherer site to just south of the Plymouth Avenue Bridge.
+The iconic Boom Island Lighthouse has become a part of Halls’ Island.
+The channel between the island and the Scherer Site is approximately 120 feet to 150 feet wide and 6 feet deep (depending on river conditions).

-The restoration of Hall’s Island is expected to be completed by summer 2018.
+The reconstruction of Hall’s Island is complete, although habitat restoration is ongoing.
 In addition to the island, the vision for the future park features a gravel beach, boat rental and storage for paddlers, a park-supportive cafe pavilion, and terraced gathering spaces.
 Two pedestrian bridges are planned to connect Hall’s Island to the mainland.